Waste Industry Consolidations – How It Impacts Your Business

 Clients of waste management companies going through a consolidation are often left confused and frustrated.
 It’s typical for businesses to experience cost increases as a result of consolidation.
 It’s also common to experience service interruptions, which can impact daily operations and in turn, their own customers.

 Benefits of working with an independent management company

 Independent management companies act as a liaison for businesses, balancing operational needs with efficient, responsible handling of various waste streams.
 The management company’s goal is to help these businesses cut down on waste and recycling expenses, secure rebates, and reduce the volume of waste going to landfill.

 Working alongside an independent management company can also help you avoid these common consolidation pitfalls by providing a single point of contact, no matter how the landscape of the waste management industry changes.

-Waste management companies will continue to merge and consolidate as they attempt to navigate antitrust laws in order to gain a dominant market position.
+Waste management companies will continue to merge and consolidate as they attempt to navigate antitrust laws in order to gain a dominant market position and remove obstacles including their efforts to neutralize independent management companies who advocate for their customers.
 Whether it’s to meet Wall Street earnings and growth expectations, or for new mega companies to be created and go public, consolidation usually benefits only a select few.

-With no sign of consolidation slowing down in the near future, working with an independent management company can help make the transition phase easier on you.
-You have plenty to worry about when it comes to running your business, so trying to manage service interruptions or rate increases for your waste streams shouldn’t be on your list of daily stresses.
-Independent management companies offer you a reliable single point of contact for all your questions and concerns, reducing unnecessary hassles.
+While the large players have dramatically turned up their M&A Activity, working with an independent management company can help make the transition phase easier on you as they will deal with making these changes smoother while reevaluating best options for you.
+You have plenty to worry about when it comes to running your business.
+Trying to manage service interruptions or rate increases for your waste streams shouldn’t be on your list of daily stresses.

 For more information, contact National Waste Associates at 888-692-5005 or email us at email@example.com.